top of page

 He always said "I love you" when he hung up the phone or left the house.

 His last day we spoiled him rotten.
-We went to Whole Foods and bought swordfish, ribeye, NY strip, shrimp cocktail, mushrooms, asparagus, potatoes, so much food.
+We went to Whole Foods and bought swordfish, ribeye, NY strip, shrimp cocktail, mushrooms, asparagus, potatoes, gravy, so much food.
 We cooked a huge meal and ate together.
 He ate all the shrimp cocktail.
 He was looking forward to the leftovers.
 It took us at least 10 days to throw that food out.
 Even if we had known it was his last day, we wouldn't have done it differently.
 It was perfect.

 He rode on the back of an elephant.